Cheslay/EmergencyDrivingDetection/README.md

 The project demonstrates how a complete TinyML pipeline can be designed, implemented, and deployed on a resource-constrained microcontroller, without reliance on cloud-based solutions.

-The data processing, model training, EMlearn converting is done in JupyterLab

-Photon 2 firmware is done i VScode

 ---

 ## Project Overview